auth0/docs/articles/quickstart/spa/vuejs/02-calling-an-api.md

 ## Add the Audience

-The API backend that you created above expects API calls to have a JSON Web Token attached so that it can authorize the call.
+The API backend you created above expects API calls to have a JSON Web Token for authorization.
 To do this, you must instruct Auth0 to emit an access token in JWT format.
 This is done by supplying the API identifier when your users authenticate, telling Auth0 which API you want an access token for.

 Open `auth_config.json` in the root of the project and make sure that a value for `audience` is exported along with the other settings.
 The value for `audience` should be the "API identifier" for the API you created above: